Crew Life Articles

 “Shore leave is dead.
 Never will it be seen again”.
 That was the stark assessment from seafarers sharing their views through the Happiness Index.
 With so many challenges for crew wanting to simply get some time ashore, we can see

 Autonomous shipping will change shipping, seafaring, and heck the whole entire world.
 Well, that is the theory, so let’s catch up with what is happening so far in this brave new technological world.
 FACT OR FICTION With autonomous vessels not

 The security situation in the Persian Gulf, particularly through the Strait of Hormuz is hogging all the headlines lately.
 Which can mean that piracy gets forgotten or side-lined in the maritime security debate.
 So, just what is happening with the

 There is a problem at sea, and it will not go away.
 Every year seafarers are being killed by being in the wrong place, at the wrong time…and doing the wrong things.
 So how can we stop enclosed space deaths?

 The clock is ticking, is shipping ready for the environmental impact of the biggest change to the industry since sail gave way to steam?
 With the IMO2020 sulphur cap fast approaching, what will it mean at sea?
 THE CAP IS

-The question of mental health training and of wellness of seafarers has become quite the topic of discussion lately.
-Let’s try to understand what seafarers want and need to enjoy their life at sea, and how things can be improved.
+The question of mental health training and of wellness of seafarers has become quite the topic of discussion in shipping.
+Let’s try to understand what seafarers want and need to enjoy their life at sea, and how things can be

 None payment of wages and the abandonment of seafarers are issues which still plagues the maritime industry.
 There are shipowners out there who ignore their responsibilities and simply leave seafarers adrift in impossible circumstances.
 Trapped far from home, and without